Idler Pulley for 625 Bearing

 Idler Pulley for 625 Bearing by lincomatic is licensed under the Creative Commons - Public Domain Dedication license.

-We're sure lincomatic would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure lincomatic would love to see what you've printed.
+Please document your print and share a Make with the community.